pipelinedave/choremane/README.md

 Choremane is a Progressive Web App (PWA) designed to simplify household chore management.
 It allows users to organize, assign, and track chores efficiently with a clean and modern interface.

 ## Features
-- 📅 **Smart Chore Scheduling** - Automatically assigns due dates based on intervals.
+- 📅 **Smart Chore Scheduling** - Automatically assigns due dates based on intervals
-- 🔒 **Authentication** - Login with GitHub and Google via Dex.
+- 🔒 **Authentication** - Login with GitHub and Google via Dex
-- 🎨 **Customizable UI** - Material Design-style UI with chore filtering by due date.
+- 🎨 **Customizable UI** - Material You design with dynamic theming
-- 📱 **PWA Support** - Installable on mobile and desktop for quick access.
+- 📱 **PWA Support** - Installable on mobile and desktop for quick access
-- 🔄 **Swipe Actions** - Intuitive chore management with swipe-to-complete and swipe-to-edit.
+- 🔄 **Swipe Actions** - Swipe gestures using Hammer.js for intuitive interactions
-- 📊 **Log System** - Tracks chore actions with an undo feature.
+- 📊 **Log System** - Tracks all actions with undo capability
-- 🚀 **CI/CD Workflow** - Staging and production deployments via GitHub Actions.
+- 🚀 **CI/CD Workflow** - GitOps with GitHub Actions and ArgoCD
-- ☁️ **Cloud-Synced** - Data stored in PostgreSQL with API access via Kubernetes.
+- ☁️ **Cloud-Synced** - PostgreSQL backend with FastAPI
-- 🔔 **Push Notifications** - Get reminders for due and overdue chores.
+- 🔔 **Push Notifications** - Configurable daily reminders
+- 🎯 **Smart Filtering** - Filter chores by overdue, today, and upcoming
+- 🔐 **Private Chores** - User-specific private chore support
+- 🔄 **Offline Support** - Full functionality without internet

 ## Deployment
-Choremane runs on a Kubernetes cluster with ArgoCD managing deployments.
-The backend is built with FastAPI, while the frontend is a Vue-based PWA.
+Choremane uses a GitOps workflow with ArgoCD managing deployments to a K3s cluster.
+The backend uses FastAPI with PostgreSQL, while the frontend is a Vue 3 PWA.

 ### Local Development
 1. Clone the repository: